Federal DOT Number

 Out-Of-State Carriers: Some out-of-state carriers must obtain a Motor Carrier Permit and a CA number in addition to the U.S. DOT number to come into California.
 For more information on who must obtain a Motor Carrier Permit, see the website: Motor Carrier Permit.

-Apply for Motor Carrier Permit and CA Number:
+Motor Carrier Permit

 A Motor Carrier Permit may be obtained from the California Dept. of Motor Vehicles (DMV).
 (See the Motor Carrier Permit web page.)

 A CA number can be obtained from the California Highway Patrol (CHP).
 See this DMV website for instructions and a link to the CHP form.

 This website by the California Dept. of Motor Vehicles (DMV) lists active motor carriers and their CA numbers.
 This site also lists liability insurance companies.

 A commercial vehicle in California must have a name or trademark displayed on both sides of each vehicle, legible from 50 feet during daylight hours, of the person under whose authority the vehicle or combination is being operated or the name of the lessor or lessee.
 The relevant California Vehicle (CVC) Sections 27900(a) and 27901 are copied below (with bolding added):